 - Add the onion and garlic to the pot and cook for 3-4 minutes, stirring, until the onion softens.

 - Next add the salt, pepper and oregano to the beef and stir to combine.

 - Now pour in the chicken stock and the pasta sauce, stir and bring to a simmer for 10 minutes.

 - Whisk in the cream cheese until smooth then add 1/2 of the fresh basil.

-- Pour in the pasta, stir and let cook for another 10 minutes with the lid on.
+- Pour in the pasta, stir and let cook for 10 minutes, covered, stirring halfway through cooking.